iturdikulov/notes/research/CG_Cookie-Blender_Basics.md

 left.

 You can delete not required properties from channels menu.
-And then you are able to change them without keyframing.
+And then you are able to change them without key framing.

-To quickli toggle Graph Editor, press C-TAB in any animation mode panel.
+To quickly toggle Graph Editor, press C-TAB in any animation mode panel.

 To fiend current frame (zoom & navigate) in graph editor timeline press `NUM.`

-You can enable auto-keyframing (record button in top bar), to automaticali add keyframes when you change properties.
+You can enable auto-keyframing (record button in top bar), to automatically add keyframes when you change properties.

 # 22 - 2D Animation with Grease Pencil

-You can add Grease Pencil object from Add menu and it's 3D object, but you can work with it in 2D mode and it allows you to go into draw mode if greace pencil object selected.
+You can add Grease Pencil object from Add menu, and it's 3D object, but you can work with it in 2D mode, and it allows you to go into draw mode if greace pencil object selected.

 You can change brush in top left brush control.